flybywiresim/docs/docs/start/faq.md

 **Q: How do I join the team?**

-A: Head over to [Contributing.md](.github/Contributing.md) and join our Discord to get started.
+A: Head over to [A32NX Development Overview](/a32nx-dev/overview) and join our Discord to get started.

 **Q: Is it payware?**